Instead of trying to time the market, investors can consider dollar-cost averaging (DCA) as a measured, consistent approach to prepare for volatility.

 How DCA compares to lump sum investing

-Practical tips to start using DCA
+Practical considerations when using DCA

 01 /